samtupy/nvgt/doc/src/appendix/!To do.md

 NVGT allows a scripter to execute Angelscript code from within their Angelscript code, such as the python eval function.
 The user is given control of what builtin NVGT functions and classes these subscripts have access to, but it's still a bit rough.
 Basically Angelscript provides us with this 32 bit DWORD where we can map certain registered functions to bitflags and restrict access to them if a calling module's access bitmask doesn't include a flag the functions were registered with.
 However this means that we have 32 systems or switches to choose from, so either we need to assign builtin systems to them in a better way, or investigate this feature Angelscript has which is known as config groups and see if we can use them for permission control.
 C++ plugins in particular complicate this issue.

 ### Provide user facing pack file encryption
 Currently pack file encryption uses internal methods requiring a user to rebuild NVGT to change the encryption routines, but there is full intention of also adding a `pack.set_encryption` so that users of NVGT can also manage how their packs are encrypted.
+A secondary SQL based pack file object has been contributed to the project which does include this functionality though we still intend to make it a part of the smaller, primary pack object.

+### Integrate with Github releases
+Currently, NVGT is downloaded from nvgt.gg/downloads instead of from Github releases.
+While it is likely that the mirror at nvgt.gg/downloads will remain in place, we plan to update our CI and properly use Github tags/releases.

+### Angelscript version checks
+One issue we run into relatively often is that someone will try building NVGT from source and then will report bytecode load errors to us because they're running from an outdated stub or something similar.
+We should encode the Angelscript version string into the bytecode payload and verify it upon application load.
+This way if bytecode gets attached to the wrong stub, we can catch it with a graceful error message instead of showing some random bytecode load aerror.

 ### get_last_error()
 One area of NVGT that still needs heavy improvement is error handling.
 Some things use exceptions, some libraries have a get_error function, some things may use the backwards compatibility function get_last_error() etc. We need to find a way to unify this as much as possible into one system.